apache/druid/docs/api-reference/service-status-api.md

   ~ under the License.
   -->

->  This document describes the API endpoints for retrieving process status, cluster information, and task management.
+This document describes the API endpoints to retrieve service (process) status, cluster information for Apache Druid

 ## Common